Get us in your inbox

 • Chiswick

 Foster Books is a must-visit for any self-respecting bookworm.
 The tiny historic bookshop has been operating for 50 years in the heart of Chiswick, and specialises in hard-to-find, out-of-print, used and rare books.
-While you can buy from its website, a lot of stock goes uncatalogued on the shelves, so it’s best to pop in and have a browse.
+While you can buy from its website, a lot of stock goes uncatalogued on the shelves, so make sure you pop in and browse around for the full selection.

 Advertising